jlming6/code-guides/java/code-guide.md

 * Do not abruptly exit a finally block.
     * A finally block should not contain a return statement and should not throw any exceptions that are not caught within the finally block.
-    * A finally block is entered when the try block finishes, reguardless of whether it finishes normally or abnormally by throwing an exception.
+    * A finally block is entered when the try block finishes, regardless of whether it finishes normally or abnormally by throwing an exception.
     The case of concern is where the try code throws an exception giving rise to two distinct situations where the exception is lost.
 First, if the